rara-ch/StarbucksPromotionalOffers_DataAnalysis/README.md

 The data source can be found [here](https://www.kaggle.com/datasets/ihormuliar/starbucks-customer-data).
 ## Executive Summary
+Throughout the 30 day period, completions steadily increased, likely because offers were sent out more frequently in the second half of the 30 day period.
+The variety of offers sent out and the rate that these offers were viewed remained consitent throughout.
+The most impactful attribute that increased the likelyhood of an offer being viewed was if it was distributed through social media or not.
+This impactfullness was especially apparent for the company's young adult demographic.
+Buy One, Get One (BOGO) offers were more successful than discount offers in the short term.
+However, the completion rate of BOGO offers reduced significantly quicker than Discount offers in the following days.

+In terms of customer demographics, males and younger members engaged with offers at a lower rate than their respective demographic counterparts.
+The date that a customer became a member and their income level demonstrated no clear connection to how they engaged with offers.

 Below is the Tableau dashboard, which can be found [here](https://public.tableau.com/views/StarbucksPromotionalOffersDashboard/Dashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 ![Dashboard](StarbucksOffersFunnel_Dashboard.png)